-Apparently, we really become what we eat.
+Apparently, we really do become what we eat.
 There are lots of scientific studies to sustain that what we eat becomes a part of our cells and body over a certain period of time.
-And that the food we eat can help us THRIVE, not only survive.
+Let’s explore this concept as it relates to Low Carb Digestion to allow us to THRIVE, not only SURVIVE.

 You might be in for a surprise when you discover how soon you get the reflex to swallow.
 Don’t worry about it.
 All you need is a little practice and your body will remember this natural process before you know it.

 Why is CHEWING so important?

 By properly chewing your food, you put less pressure on the rest of your digestive system.
 And you’ll be able to get more nutrients from your food.

 That means you’ll have more energy and more focus.

 Plus, when your cells function better… you function better too.

 Keep in mind that chewing your food properly is also important for preventing some serious chronic disease.
 I’m talking about cardiovascular issues, diabetes and potential mental imbalances like anxiety and depression.